The tagline for Nissan’s updated X-Trail car is “built to build families” and we couldn’t agree more.

 In 2014, the X-Trail was re-styled to be more in keeping with the trend for these size of SUVs, and came out with a much smoother body shape, more in keeping with the Nissan Qashqai.
-There seems to be trend with all manufacturers to have a design theme running between their models, but they don’t need to do this.
-I’d prefer to see them designing cars that have individual character – the badge on the front and back is enough to identify it as being made by you!
-Instead we end up seeing the same looking cars, just different sizes on the road.
+Many if not all the car manufacturers seem to have a design theme running between their models these days, but I personally don’t think they don’t need to do this.
+I’d prefer to see them designing cars that have individual character – the badge on the front and back is enough to identify which brand the car is from.

-Now in 2017, Nissan has made some further tweaks to keep the car competitive against a rush of new introductions from other manufacturers (like the Discovery Sport, Skoda Kodiak and Hyundai Santa Fe for example, all cars in this mid-size SUV class).
+Now in 2017, Nissan has made further tweaks to keep the X-Trail competitive against a rush of new introductions from other manufacturers (like the Discovery Sport, Skoda Kodiak and Hyundai Santa Fe for example, all cars in this mid-size SUV class).

 Adventure 52 drove the updated X-Trail earlier this month; the two diesel engined versions.
 Our first half of the day was in a 2.0-litre 175hp four-wheel-drive X-Trail Tekna (Palatial Ruby) and the second half in a 1.6-litre 128hp two-wheel-drive X-Trail N Connecta (Palatial Ruby).
 We also had an off-road session at Motor Safari, more of that soon.

 Our day began from the Rookery Hall hotel near Crewe and kicked off with a 50 mile drive to the Motor Safari off-road centre.
-Nissan UK’s mid-size category manager, Grant, said Nissan had focused on three areas with this new X-Trail, namely: 1) Adventure with crossover design 2) Family practicality and roominess and 3) In control technology and innovation, and you’ll see all of these elements when you take a test ride.
+Nissan UK’s mid-size category manager, Grant, said Nissan had focused on three areas with this new X-Trail, namely: 1) Adventure with crossover design 2) Family practicality and roominess and 3) In control technology and innovation.
+You’ll see all of these elements if you go on a test drive.

-There are three engines to choose from when buying an X-Trail.
-We recommend one of the two diesels because these are the ones that can come with four-wheel-drive (the 1.6-litre petrol version isn’t available with four-wheel drive).
-The 128bhp 1.6-litre is the most economical, returning 57.6mpg (with 17-inch alloys) in two-wheel-drive form or 53.3mpg with four-wheel drive.
+There are three engines to choose from.
+I recommend one of the two diesels because these are the ones that come with the four-wheel-drive (the 1.6-litre petrol version isn’t available with four-wheel drive).
+The 128bhp diesel 1.6-litre is the most economical out of the three, returning 57.6mpg (with 17-inch alloys) in two-wheel-drive form or 53.3mpg with four-wheel drive.
 Moving up to the more powerful 175bhp 2.0-litre diesel gives 50.4mpg (manual, 17-inch wheels), with the automatic model capable of 47.1mpg.
 I saw a return of 37.1mpg on the display for my day of driving which is impressive for this size of car.
 The 1.6-litre petrol engine produces 161bhp and gives 45.6mpg, again which impressive.
 That petrol version is a good choice if you’re only going to do short journeys and your annual mileage is under 15,000 miles.